steve1281/simple_gradle/README_install_java.md

 Hello world.
 ```

-Where the -cp prepends the classpath.  (class path can also be set via variable CLASSPATH).
+Where the -cp prepends the classpath.  (class path can also be set via an environment variable CLASSPATH).

 The thing that catches folks is that Java expects a directory stucture.
 So you don't give a path to the class but to the top/root of its structure.

 Well, it annoyed me anyway.